-The fast concern with thermodynamics because it studies under chemical equilibrium but the second one constitutes the study of kinetics.
+The fast concern with thermodynamic energy and studies under chemical equilibrium but the second one constitutes the study of kinetics.

-At the equilibrium, all reversible reactions, the total thermodynamics entropy change is zero.
+At the equilibrium, all reversible chemical reaction, the total thermodynamic heat change is zero.

 ΔStotal = ΔSsystem + ΔSsurr

-Thus for an irreversible reaction, the total entropy goes to increases and when it reached an equilibrium point, the entropy attains maximum value.
+Thus for an irreversible chemical reaction, the total heat change goes to increases and when it reached an equilibrium point, the entropy attains maximum value.

 ΔStotal = 0

 All the natural reaction follow a general trend because they take place in a direction which results in an ultimate decrease in the chemical energy of the universe.
-Thus the exothermic vs endothermic reaction differ by definition as
+Thus the exothermic and endothermic reactions differ by definition as

 - Exothermic chemical reactions are accompanied by the emission of energy.